dafny-lang/dafny/docs/HowToFAQ/Errors-Refinement.md

 }
 ```

-The refining declaration must be the same kind of thing as the base declaration.
+The refining declaration must be the same kind of declaration as the base declaration.
 For example both must be predicates or both must be functions (even if the function is one that returns a `bool`).

 ## Error: a refining _kind_ is not allowed to add preconditions** {#ref_refinement_no_new_preconditions}